Francis Covers the Big Town: Production

 Production of the film was announced in July 1951 and was to be the third in the Francis series.

 Oscar Brodney was assigned to write the script.
 David Stern reportedly also worked on the script.

 Filming started in August 1951 and involved ten days location shooting in New York.

 Francis was flown to New York and back on a cargo plane, which cost $700 plus airfares for his trainer and two handlers.

 At one stage of production, the film was going to be known as Francis, Racket Buster.

 Director Arthur Lubin complained during filming that he was becoming typecast as an animal director.
 He hoped to make The Interruption from a suspense story by W. W. Mason "just to remind producers that I can direct people too."

-Video releases
+Home media

 The original film, Francis (1950), was released in 1978 as one of the first-ever titles in the new LaserDisc format, DiscoVision Catalog #22-003.
 It was then re-issued on LaserDisc in May 1994 by MCA/Universal Home Video (Catalog #: 42024) as part of an Encore Edition Double Feature with Francis Goes to the Races (1951).

 The first two Francis films were released again in 2004 by Universal Pictures on Region 1 and Region 4 DVD, along with the next two in the series, as The Adventures of Francis the Talking Mule Vol. 1.
 Several years later, Universal released all 7 Francis films as a set on three Region 1 and Region 4 DVDs, Francis The Talking Mule: The Complete Collection.